Ivan Henderson: Post-parliamentary career

 Boundary changes saw the old Harwich constituency reconstituted into the new Harwich and North Essex and Clacton constituencies.
 Henderson was selected to contest the Clacton seat for the 2010 general election.
 In the election Henderson polled 25% of the vote, putting him more than 12,000 votes behind Carswell.

 After this unsuccessful parliamentary comeback, Henderson was elected to Tendring District Council in 2011, winning Harwich East ward in his hometown.

 In 2013 he was elected as an Essex County Councillor for Harwich, unseating the incumbent Conservative Ricky Callender.
-He was later reelected in 2017.
-He has since become the leader of the Labour Group on both councils.
+He later became the leader of the Labour Group on both councils.
+He was re-elected to Essex County Council in 2017 and 2021.

 In 2021 Henderson became Mayor of Harwich, and said he was extremely "proud" to have done so, saying that now he has been a representative at all levels, he feels that "he has completed the set".

+In 2026, Henderson lost his Harwich seat on Essex County Council to Linda McKenzie of Reform UK.
+He was succeeded by Lee Scordis as leader of the county council Labour group.

 Personal life

 From his first marriage, he has one son and a daughter; from his second marriage he has one son.
 He married Jo'Anne Atkinson on 13 June 1992.
 His children are Joseph Henderson, Stuart Henderson and Melissa Henderson.

 His wife is also a member of Tendring District Council.